-The best thing about a 1st birthday is that the birthday girl or boy generally has no idea what’s going on, therefore there is zero expectations in terms of gifts.
+The best thing about a 1st birthday is that the birthday girl or boy generally has no idea what’s going on, therefore there is zero expectation in terms of gifts.
 Buying gifts for a 1 year old means you have a world of opportunity before they start asking you for Paw Patrol figurines and Frozen dolls.
 No matter what age, though, friends and relatives gravitate towards toy gifts when given no other option.
 We can’t blame them—kids love toys!

-Below, we’ve rounded up 15 ideas for special 1st birthday gifts that won’t leave you with more clutter—keep scrolling to shop the list!
+Below, we’ve rounded up 20 ideas for special 1st birthday gifts that won’t leave you with more clutter—keep scrolling to shop the list!

 1. A Photo Shoot

-If there’s one thing I will never tire of, it’s pictures of my kids … especially ones with me in them because it seems as though I’m always the person behind the camera.
+If there’s one thing I will never tire of, it’s pictures of my kids—especially ones with me in them because it seems as though I’m always the person behind the camera.
 Photoshoots can be expensive, so a 1st birthday is the perfect time to splurge on a professional to capture this special moment in time.
 It’s more of a gift for the parents than the child, but we deserve something for surviving year one, right?
 Put the pictures together in a photo album and be prepared to bring it out the first time they bring a significant other home.

 2. A Zoo Membership